Skip to content

 The self-hosted apps that replace subscriptions — Immich for photos, Nextcloud for files, Vaultwarden for passwords — set up the operator way, with backups that actually restore.

-Fix an Immich phone that won't upload — the foreground/background split, iOS Background App Refresh, Android battery killers, Wi-Fi-only default — plus the DB+library backup that actually restores.
+Fix an Immich phone that won't upload: foreground vs background, iOS Background App Refresh, Android battery killers, and the Wi-Fi-only default.

 Open runbook

-Make Nextcloud fast and reliable — the real fixes operators apply (system cron, APCu+Redis, missing DB indices, PHP memory_limit/OPcache) and the maintenance-mode backup that actually restores.
+Make Nextcloud fast and reliable — the real fixes operators apply: system cron, APCu+Redis, missing DB indices, PHP memory_limit/OPcache.

 Open runbook

-Run Vaultwarden the operator way — HTTPS via a reverse proxy (clients refuse plain HTTP), the Argon2 admin token and its Compose $$ trap, a locked-down admin page, and a SQLite .backup that restores attachments too.
+Run Vaultwarden the operator way — HTTPS via a reverse proxy, the Argon2 admin token and its Compose $$ trap, and a SQLite .backup that restores attachments.

 Open runbook